Did that title make you nervous?

 The Most Common Speed Killers

-• No CDN for static files
+- No CDN for static assets and media

 Step 1: Test Your Site’s Speed